1 Part Course |

 Session 1 - Valuation Overview

-• Stand-alone valuation techniques vs. Control-based techniques
+• Corporate valuation training begins by introducing stand-alone valuation techniques vs. control-based techniques

-• Trading vs. Transaction comparables
+• Trading vs. transaction comparables

 • DCF valuation, with/ without synergies